andreasala98/NM4PIG/README.md

 ## Prerequisites
 This library has been developed and tested with .NET version 5.0.103.
 It is possible to download the latest version from [here](https://dotnet.microsoft.com/download).

+It is also necessary to install the following packages:
+- ImageSharp `dotnet add package SixLabors.ImageSharp`

 ## Usage

 In order to use the library you can clone the repository: